 The preliminary rational method design of the minor system captures drainage for storm events up to and including the 2-year (local) and 5-year (collector) event, assuming the use of inlet control devices (ICD) for all catchbasins within the subject property.
-Table 44 summarizes the standards that will be employed in the detailed design of the storm sewer network, meeting the requirements in Section 5.3.
-The drainage area plan and rational method design sheets are provided in Appendix E.
+Table 4 summarizes the standards that will be employed in the detailed design of the storm sewer network, meeting the requirements in Section 5.3.
+The drainage areas are found in Figure 5 and rational method design sheet is provided in Appendix E.